 We have in the past and may in the future continue to make significant expenditures related to the development of our business, including expenditures relating to marketing and website technology development.
 In addition, we will continue to incur significant legal, accounting and other expenses as a public company.
-Although we have experienced revenue growth in prior periods, our approved member growth has recently declined, and we had fewer members approved in the quarter ended March 31, 2010 than were approved in the quarter ended March 31, 2009.
-While the aggregate number of our members has continued to grow, if approved member growth continues to decline, our historical revenue growth may not be sustainable, which would harm our operating results and financial condition.
-Our future revenue growth will depend in large part upon our ability to continue to attract new individuals, families and small businesses to purchase health insurance through our ecommerce platform and to maintain our relationship with existing members within historical levels.
+Although we have experienced revenue growth in prior periods, our approved member growth has recently declined, and we had fewer members approved in the quarter ended June 30, 2010 than were approved in the quarter ended June 30, 2009.
+While the aggregate number of our members has continued to grow on a year-over-year basis, the number of our estimated members at the end of the quarter ended June 30, 2010 was slightly less than the number of members we estimated at the end of the quarter ended March 31, 2010.
+If our approved member growth does not improve, our historical revenue growth may not be sustainable, which would harm our business, operating results and financial condition.
+Our future revenue growth will depend in large part upon the success of our Medicare business and our ability to continue to attract new individuals, families and small businesses to purchase health insurance through our ecommerce platform.
+We also must maintain our relationship with existing members within historical levels.
 We will have significant difficulty in achieving revenue growth if our membership does not grow.
 The commission rates that we receive for individuals and families are typically higher in the first twelve months of a policy.
 After the first twelve months, they generally decline significantly.
 Accordingly, to the extent that the rate of growth of our net new members slows, our revenue would be adversely impacted due to a decline in commissions we receive for members whose policies have been active for more than twelve months, in addition to the reduction in revenue growth that would occur solely as a result of a decline in our membership growth rate.
 In addition, a portion of our year-over-year growth has been attributable to revenue from our technology licensing and sponsorship advertising businesses.
-Because these sources of revenue are relatively new, we expect that it may be difficult to maintain their historical growth rates, which will impact our overall rate o
+Because these sources of revenue are relatively new, we expect that it may be difficult to maintain their historical growth rates, which will impact our overall rate of growth.
+A continued decline in our growth rate would adversely impact investor perception of our business and our stock price.

 The commission rates we receive are impacted by a variety of factors, including the particular health insurance policies chosen by our members, the carriers offering those policies, our members' states of residence and the laws and regulations in those jurisdictions and the amount of time policies have been active.
-They may also be adversely impacted as a result of healthcare reform.
+They may also be adversely impacted as a result of health care reform.
 Our commission rate per member could decrease as a result of either reductions in contractual commission rates or unfavorable changes in health insurance carrier override commission programs, each of which may be beyond our control and may occur on short notice.
 To the extent these and other factors cause our commission rate per member to decline, our rate of revenue growth may decline.